Designing a Web3 Game

 Game Server Signature Pattern

-This is a critical pattern for GameFi: the game server is the trusted source of truth, and its decisions are verified on-chain through signature checking.
+A critical pattern for Web3 games: the game server is the trusted source of truth, its decisions are verified on-chain via signature.
+The user cannot call claimReward themselves — they receive a server-signed voucher.
+This prevents fabrication, double-spending, and cheating.

 // Game Server side (Node.js)